assist-project/state-machine-bug-finder/README.md

     > xdot src/main/resources/patterns/ssh/missing_sr_auth.dot

 In addition to bug patterns, the bug pattern folder must also include a mandatory `patterns.xml` file.
-This file specified the bug patterns to check, containing various information on them (e.g., name, severity).
+This file specifies the bug patternss to check, containing various information on them (e.g., name, bug severity).
 Below is the excerpt specifying the  *Missing SR_AUTH* bug pattern.

 ```